Tax governance & HMRC scrutiny: how to navigate the tax trap

-But you don’t have a crystal ball, and decisions in today’s environment don't come with complete data or the luxury of time.
 Perfection is impossible.
-Instead, the focus needs to shift to forming a clear, defensible view with the information available, supporting the business to make defensible decisions as the situation unfolds.
+Instead, the focus needs to shift to supporting the business to make clear, defensible decisions with the information available, supporting the business to make defensible decisions as the situation unfolds.

 In this insight, we set out what to prioritise in the immediate aftermath of an unexpected event, key considerations over the following days to weeks, and the longer-term steps CFOs can take to be better prepared for the next one.